platx/pushall-php-client/README.md

         'da588eeab42e032070d0c1fae169b912'
     );
 ```

-3. To send a push message use following code:
+3.To send a push message use following code:
 ```php
     /**
      * Send a message